ericstrs/p2p/report.md

 }
 ```

-This function has a port argument to first listen to a connection.
+Firstly, `Server` listens on the `port`.
 It then accepts a connection from the client.
-Once this connection has been established, the user is prompted for a password.
-A call to the goroutine `handleMessages` function is made to handle reading messages while the main thread can focus on sending messages to the client.
-The user is continually prompted for a messages, encrypts it, and transmits it to the client.
+Once this connection has been established, the user is prompted for the shared password.
+A call to the goroutine `handleMessages` function is made to handle reading messages while the main thread can focus on prompting and sending messages to the client.
+The `handleMessages` function continually prompts the user for a message, encrypts it, and transmits it to the other party.

 The `peer.Client` function handles the client role:

 ```
-func Client(port string) {
+func Client(host, port string) {
   // Connect to server
-  addr := "localhost:" + port
+  addr := host + ":" + port
   conn, err := net.Dial("tcp", addr)
   if err != nil {
     log.Printf("Error: Could connect to %s: %v\n", addr, err)